Klimaatlas/KAPy/docs/tutorials/Tutorial_Datadownload.md

   "time_frequency",
   "variable",
   "variable_long_name",
-  "version"
-]'#
+  "version"]'`

 5. Search for the data which fits the criteria of the above example.
-This will also give the size of the datasets.
-THis gives you the sense of data you are looking for before downloading it.
+The size of the datasets requested will also be shown.
+This gives you the sense of data you are looking for before downloading it.

 ```
  esgpull search project:CORDEX domain:AFR-44 variable:tas time_frequency:mon ensemble:r1i1p1 institute:SMHI experiment:rcp85 --distrib true